om-wani/om-wani.github.io/content/about.md

 +++

 I am Om Wani (0x03).
-I am a Computer Science Student based in Pune,IN.
+I am a Software Developer based in Pune,IN.
 I am trying to build a game engine and you can  check out the project on my [github](https://github.com/om-wani/).

 Also here is my resume -> [RESUME](/assets/Resume07Jan2025.pdf)